sptrakesh/version-history-api/README.md

 ### Revert Entity
 An endpoint to revert an entity to the specified version.
-The implementation restores the versioned entity (while versioning the current *live* document).
+The implementation replaces the current document with the versioned entity.
 This is a *true revert* in that the exact same version of the document is restored.
-The *version history* document created for the revert (current document move to history) will also hold a custom `metadata` sub-document with a `revertedTo` property that holds the version history id that was reverted.
+The *version history* document created for the revert (exact same nested entity as the version being reverted to) will also hold a custom `metadata` sub-document with a `revertedFrom` property that holds the version history id that was reverted.
 This information can be used to track revert actions that were applied on the document.

 This endpoint may not be follow the revert policy followed by the client.
 Clients may wish to modify certain attributes (modification date etc.) before